kastenhq/kubestr/docs/index.md

 - Run `./kubestr browse snapshot <snapshot name> -n <namespace> -s <storage class>`
 - Additional flag `--show-tree` can be specified to view contents on CLI.

-### To restore files from a VolumeSnapshot to a PersistentVolumeClaim using graphical filesystem browser -
+### To restore files from a VolumeSnapshot using graphical filesystem browser -
-- Run `./kubestr file-restore --fromSnapshot <snapshot name> --toPVC <pvc name> -n <namespace>`
 - Run `./kubestr file-restore --fromSnapshot <snapshot name> -n <namespace>`
+<br> This restores to a PersistentVolumeClaim specified by the VolumeSnapshot.
+- Optionally, run `./kubestr file-restore --fromSnapshot <snapshot name> -n <namespace> [--toPVC <pvc name>]`
+<br> to restore to a specified PersistentVolumeClaim.
-- Additional option `--path` can be specified to restore a file from given path using CLI.
+- Additionally, an option `--path` can be specified to restore a file from given path using CLI.

 ## Roadmap
 - For future work please refer to our GitHub issues [page](https://github.com/kastenhq/kubestr/issues).